Edoardoba/Homework02/README.md

 2) **RQ1-2-3-4-5**: These .ipynb files contain all the code relative to the research questions with comments
 3) **Final_core.ipynb**: All the code related to the first core question.
 T.student and p values are discussed in here.
 4) **Final_map**: All the code related to the second core question.
 Choropleth map and comments about it.
-+ different images( We think no description is needed for those :P)
+And different images( We think no description is needed for those :P)